5 Things to Know About the iOS 14.4 Update

 Apple’s x.x updates almost always bring a mix of features, security patches, and under-the-hood improvements and that’s exactly what you can expect from iOS 14.4.

-Developers are digging through the first iOS 14.4 beta and we’ll let you know what they find.
+Developers are digging through the first iOS 14.4 beta and have found new features.
+The current list includes:

 Apple could add, or subtract, from the iOS 14.4 change log as the beta progresses so keep an eye out for changes as the software makes progress behind the scenes.